BfArM-MVH/GRZ_QC_Workflow/docs/usage.md

 Find an example samplesheet [here](../tests/data/test-dataset-alignments/samplesheet_aligment.csv)

-Note that running with `--submission_basepath` is not possible for BAM inputs.
+Note that running with `--submission_basepath` is not possible for aligned BAM inputs.

 ## Running the pipeline